kasturijoshi06/Computer-Vision/README.md

 # Computer-Vision
-This repository contains basic topics covered in Computer vision course
+This repository contains the following implementations of the topics covered in Computer vision course
 - Morphological operations
 - Histogram equalization
 - Gaussian and median filtering